Lofthouse Sugar Cookies

 This post may contain affiliate links.
 Please read our disclosure policy.

-Calling all soft sugar cookie lovers!
-I’m thrilled to share with you my favorite recipe for Copycat Lofthouse Sugar Cookies.
-If you’ve ever walked past the bakery section in a grocery store, you’ve likely seen (and hopefully tasted) Lofthouse’s iconic frosted sugar cookies.
-They’re incredibly soft, with a melt-in-your-mouth texture and a sweet, creamy frosting on top.
-It’s like a little bite of heaven!
+If you’ve walked past the bakery section in a grocery store, you’ve likely seen (and hopefully tasted) Lofthouse’s iconic sugar cookies.
+They’re incredibly soft, with a melt-in-your-mouth texture and creamy frosting.

-These Copycat Lofthouse Sugar Cookies will become a quick favorite in your household; I promise you that.
-The soft sugar cookie is not overly sweet and pairs perfectly with the smooth frosting.
-In short, they’re absolutely irresistible.
+These copycat Lofthouse cookies will become a quick favorite in your household; I promise you that!
+The sugar cookie isn’t overly sweet and goes great with the buttery frosting.
+My recipe includes Greek yogurt, which adds just a little tang that balance the cookies’ sweetness.
+I think they’re way better than grocery store sugar cookies!

 For the Buttercream Icing: